 A necessary being must exist – it cannot be the case that it does not exist.
 This means we shouldn’t even be able to conceive (imagine) it not existing, without contradiction.
 However, Hume claims that whatever we conceive of as existing, we can conceive of as not existing.
 There is no being whose non-existence implies a contradiction.
 Hume concludes:

 “The words, therefore, necessary existence, have no meaning.”

-This argument references “Hume’s fork”:
+This argument references “Hume’s fork”.

 A priori reasoning can only tell us about the relations between ideas, i.e. analytic knowledge (true by definition).
 E.g. “a bachelor is an unmarried man”.

 A posteriori reasoning can only tell us about matters of fact, i.e. synthetic knowledge (true by the way the world is).
-E.g. “The sun will rise tomorrow”
+E.g. “The sun will rise tomorrow”.

-Hume conflates logical necessity and metaphysical necessity.
-Hume rejects the idea that ‘God exists’ could be a necessarily true proposition, since we can conceive of God not existing, which shows that “God exists” cannot be necessarily true.
-However, what if the actual claim is that “If God exists, God exists necessarily”.
-This claim is not attributing logical necessity to the truth of a proposition; it is attributing metaphysical necessity to a being.
-This being, if it exists, exists necessarily because it does not depend on anything else for its existence.
+Alternate response to Hume: Hume conflates logical necessity and metaphysical necessity.
+Hume characterises arguments for God’s necessity as claiming that ‘God exists’ is a necessarily true proposition.
+However, we could instead regard arguments for God’s necessary existence as claiming that “If God exists, God exists necessarily”.
+That is not attributing logical necessity to the truth of a proposition; it is attributing metaphysical necessity to a being.
+What makes God necessary is the metaphysical condition of a lack of dependence on anything else.
 It’s not necessarily true that such a being exists, but if it does, its existence is necessarily.